Sainthia: Culture and festivals

 Sainthia is influenced much by the culture of West Bengal.
 Festivals in Sainthia are inherited by the entire state of West Bengal.
 The language that is generally spoken here are Bengali and Hindi.
 However, people from other parts of India who have settled in Sainthia, obviously speak other languages.
-The festivals that are most commonly celebrated are the Durga Puja, Saraswati Puja, Holi, Christmas.
+The festivals that are most commonly celebrated are the Durga Puja, Kaali Puja, Diwali, Saraswati Puja, Chhath Puja, Holi, Christmas.
 Also, Ganesh Puja is done during Sankashti Chaturthi.

 The festivals like Durga Puja is sincerely celebrated throughout the city of Sainthia by the local people.
 Though this festival is celebrated throughout India, the people of Sainthia give more importance to this festival.